ministryofjustice/cla_backend/README.md

 >#### :warning: Release to production outside of business hours
 > __Business hours__: 09:00 to 20:00
->__Why?__ Any downtime on the frontend and backend between 07:00 and 20:00 - can have serious consequences, leading to shut down of the court legal advice centres, possible press reports and maybe MP questions
+>__Why?__ Any downtime on the frontend and backend between 09:00 and 20:00 can have serious consequences, leading to shut down of the court legal advice centres, possible press reports and maybe MP questions.
 >__Is there downtime when a release occurs?__ Usually it's just a few seconds.
 However changes that involve Elastic IPs can take a bit longer.

 1. Please make sure you tested on a non-production environment before merging.